aiurovet/xnx/README.md

      variables will be considered case-insensitive).
 You can escape expansion by doubling the dollar sign: \$\$ABC.

 2.5.
-To support "expand-input" feature, the program creates a temporary file
+To support "expand-content" feature, the program creates a temporary file
      where all placeholders get expanded.
 This file is located in the same directory where the current output file is supposed to be as well as with the same name, but the extension is replaced with .tmp.<input-ext>.